 - Media Studies

-You can read more about her research and teaching at mmritchie.com.
+You can read more about her work at mmritchie.com.